NITIC Leadership Team

 Diane brings experience with growing technologies through 30+ years of work in the field of education.
 She worked for Mesa Public Schools and was named “Teacher of the Year” in 1997.
 Diane has spent 20 years as a technology/curriculum director and administrator serving as the K-8 technology teacher, technology administrator, vice principal for The Diocese of Phoenix, and principal for Leman Academy of Excellence.
 Serving students is Diane’s passion, and she continues her pursuit of excellence currently working towards her Ed.D. in Instructional Technology through the American College of Education.

-Kyle Jones, a professor and the Information Technology Chair at Sinclair, serves as the lead of NITIC’s diversity, equity, and inclusion initiatives.
+Kyle Jones, a professor and the Information Technology Chair at Sinclair, serves as the lead of NITIC’s AI, Operational Technology, and externship initiatives.
 He is also a CAE2Y Principal Investigator, the Principal Investigator for the Community College Scholar for Service Program, and the Principal Investigator for the Community College Cyber Scholarship for Service Program.
 Additionally, he has led numerous classes for the National Science Foundation’s National Cyber Centers, focusing on CMMC, ITIL, and Security+.

 Kyle has a diverse background in the IT field, with over 15 years of experience spanning various roles and industries.
 His career has ranged from working as a small business PC repair technician to serving as a Senior Security Infrastructure Administrator for a Fortune 500 company.